 Traditionally, board members are called upon to inspire and lead the strategic direction of the organization while management performs most of the daily functions, at the direction of the board.
 In this session, we will discuss the relationship between the board and management, specifically the relationship between the Chairman and the CEO.
 Based on this relationship, we will discover how a high functioning board will embrace the leadership/management dynamic.
 (A)

 Financial Primer for Nonprofit Organizations

-Mike Lichtenberger, shareholder Mayer Hoffman McCann P.C. and managing director, CBIZ MHM LLC; Heather Hernandez, senior manager attest services group, Mayer Hoffman McCann P.C.; and Steve Hermes, co-founder, Mission Edge
+Mike Lichtenberger, shareholder Mayer Hoffman McCann P.C. and managing director, CBIZ MHM LLC; Heather Hernandez, senior manager attest services group, Mayer Hoffman McCann P.C.; and Steve Hermes, CFO, Mission Edge

 What do the nonprofit’s various stakeholders’ want and need to know about the entity’s financial condition and operations?
 Board members, management, current and potential donors, lenders and regulators rely on a nonprofit organization’s financial statements, key ratios and trend analysis to make decisions.
 One of the board’s primary responsibilities is a fiduciary duty to oversee the use of the organization’s resources.
 Please join us to gain insight into the critical components in understanding and interpreting your organization's financial information.
 (B)

 How to Build a Financially Sustainable Organization for the Long Haul